How to Enjoy Dating without Freaking Out

 Your thumb hovers over the SEND button.
 How in the world will you EVER make it through the first date?

-Before you press SEND, hit REWIND and read this post!
+Before you press SEND, hit PAUSE and read this post!

 Check Your Motive